 Writers In Need of Direction is a program designed for teenagers and beyond.
 Ages 16-25, this “camp” will be personally run by Youth Programs director John Eric Vona and modeled after Peter Elbow’s Writing Without Teachers.
 This means the camp will be almost entirely feedback based with participants sharing their writings and providing constructive responses to their peers so, as Elbow says, to help each other know “which parts of [his or her] own writing to keep and which to throw away.”

-2018 guest speakers and facilitators to be announced soon.
+2018 guest speakers to be announced soon.
 Participating during the summer also opens the opportunity to take part in the informal during-the-school-year optional meet-up and feedback sessions.
 You are not just joining a group, you are becoming a member of a writing community.

 Tuition is $300.
 Full and partial scholarships (reducing tuition to $100) available to undergraduate students receiving financial aid.